Announcement Type: Initial Solicitation for Grant Applications (SGA).

 D. Demonstrated Capability in Providing Required Program Services, Including Programmatic Reporting and Participant Tracking: 25 Points

 The applicant must describe its relevant prior experience in operating employment and training programs and providing services to participants similar to those that are proposed under this solicitation.
 Specific outcomes previously achieved by the applicant must be described, such as job placements, benefits secured, network coalitions, etc. The applicant must also address its capacity for timely startup of the program, programmatic reporting, and participant tracking.
 The applicant should describe its staff experience and ability to manage the administrative, programmatic and financial aspects of a grant program.
 Include a recent (within the last 18 months) financial statement or audit.
 Final or most recent technical reports for other relevant programs must be submitted, if applicable.
-Because prior HVRP grant experience is not a requirement for this grant, some applicants may not have any technical performance reports to submit.
+Because prior HVRP experience is not a requirement for this grant, some applicants may not have any HVRP technical performance reports to submit but may have other similar type programmatic performance reports to submit as evidence of experience in operating other employment and training type programs.

 E. Quality of Overall Housing Strategy: 10 Points

 The application must demonstrate how the applicant proposes to obtain or access housing resources for veterans in the program and entering the labor force.
 This discussion should specify the provisions made to access temporary, transitional, and permanent housing for participants through community resources, HUD, DVA lease, or other means.
-HVRP funds may not be used for housing or vehicles.
+HVRP funds may not be used for housing purposes or purchasing or leasing of vehicles.

-Technical proposals will be reviewed by a Department of Labor review panel using the point scoring system specified above in Section V(1).
+Technical proposals will be reviewed by a Department of Labor grant review panel using the point scoring system specified above in Section V(1).
 The review panel will assign scores after careful evaluation by each panel member and rank applications based on this score.
 The ranking will be the primary basis to identify applicants as potential grantees.
-The review panel may establish a competitive range and/or a minimum qualifying score, based upon the proposal evaluation, for the purpose of selecting qualified applicants.
+The review panel may establish a competitive range, based upon the proposal evaluation, for the purpose of selecting qualified applicants.
+The review panel may further evaluate grant applications deemed within the competitive range by assigning a point system for proposed grantee performance goals in order to compare goals of other grant applications deemed within the competitive range.
 The review panel's conclusions are advisory in nature and not binding on the Grant Officer.

 Cost proposals will be considered in two (2) ways.
 The Department of Labor review panel will screen all applicant cost proposals to ensure expenses are allocable, allowable, and reasonable.
-If the review panel concludes that the cost proposal contains an expense(s) that is not allocable, allowable, and/or reasonable, the application may be considered ineligible for funding Further, VETS and the Grant Officer will consider applicant information concerning the proposed cost per placement, percentage of participants placed into unsubsidized employment, average wage at placement, and 180-day retention in employment percentage.
-The national average cost per placement for HVRP for last year was $2,100.
+If the review panel concludes that the cost proposal contains an expense(s) that is not allocable, allowable, and/or reasonable, the application may be considered ineligible for funding.
+Further, VETS and the Grant Officer will consider applicant information concerning the proposed cost per placement, percentage of participants placed into unsubsidized employment, average wage at placement, 90 and 180-day retention in employment percentages, and geographical balance.
+The national average cost per placement for HVRP for last year was $2,200.

 VI.
 Award Administration Information

-B. A post-award conference will be held for those grantees awarded FY 2004 HVRP funds through this competition.
-The post-award conference is expected to be held in July or August 2004.
-Up to two (2) representatives must be present; a financial and a program representative are recommended.
-The site of the post-award conference has not yet been determined, however, for planning and budgeting purposes, please allot five (5) days and use Washington, DC. as the conference site.
-The post-award conference will focus on providing information and assistance on reporting, record keeping, grant requirements, and also include best practices from past projects.
-Costs associated with attending this conference for up to two grantee representatives will be allowed as long as they are incurred in accordance with Federal travel regulations.
+B. A post-award conference will be held for those grantees awarded FY 2005 HVRP funds through this competition.
+The post-award conference is expected to be held in August 2005 and up to two (2) representatives must be present.
+The site of the post-award conference has not yet been determined, however, for planning and budgeting purposes, please allot five (5) days and use Denver, Colorado as the conference site.
+The post-award conference will focus on providing information and assistance on reporting, recordkeeping, grant requirements, and also include networking opportunities to learn of best practices from more experienced and successful grantees.
+Costs associated with attending this conference for up to two (2) grantee representatives will be allowed as long as they are incurred in accordance with Federal travel regulations.
 Such costs must be charged as administrative costs and reflected in the proposed budget.

 - 29 CFR part 93—Lobbying.